dlm6693/DS-Mod-3-Project/README.md

 Predicting whether customers of a retail food company would or wouldn't be converted on the final campaign using data provided by [Rodolfo Saldanha](https://www.kaggle.com/rodsaldanha/arketing-campaign#ml_project1_data.xlsx) on Kaggle.

 ## Methodology
+* Data set was approximately 2,000 records with 29 columns, several of which were simply identifiers, a single variable for its entirety (e.g. one entitled Z_CostContact just had the value 3) or superfluous
+    * A relatively small set was chosen to be able to quickly process and focus on the practice EDA, feature engineering and machine learning model building rather than simply waiting for algorithms to run
 * Target: Response i.e. whether or not customer was converted on final campaign.
 Either a 1 for yes or 0 for no.
 * Features: birth year, education level, maritial status, annual income, number of children and teenagers in the home, number of days since last purchase (recency), amount spent on several different types of products over past two years, number of purchases through different channels, whether or not they were converted on five previous campaigns.